 Agapito Associates, Inc. (AAI) provides consulting services in geo-engineering, mining engineering, and related disciplines.
 Founded in 1978 to meet the needs of the mineral and energy industries, the firm operates out of offices in Grand Junction and Lakewood, Colorado.
 AAI has provided consulting and engineering services throughout the world to surface, underground, and solution mining companies producing base metals, precious metals, coal, potash, trona, limestone, silica sand, oil shale and salts.
 Projects include mine design, resource/reserve evaluation, geologic exploration and modeling, solution mine planning, field services, ventilation, mine shaft planning, underground storage caverns, nuclear waste isolation, and ground control design.

 Due to our professionals’ experience and diversity, AAI is able to offer our worldwide clients integrated capabilities in resource and reserve evaluation and reporting.
-During our 41 years in the industry, AAI has authored numerous technical reports documenting resource and/or reserve estimates compiled according to recognized international reporting standards, including the United States Securities and Exchange Commission (SEC), National Instrument (NI) 43-101 (Canada), JORC Code (Australia), and SAMREC Code (South Africa).
+During our 41 years in the industry, AAI has authored numerous technical reports documenting resource and/or reserve estimates compiled according to recognized international reporting standards, including the United States Securities and Exchange Commission (SEC) S-K 1300 and Industry Guide 7, National Instrument (NI) 43-101 (Canada), JORC Code (Australia), and SAMREC Code (South Africa).
 AAI offers a diversified and knowledgeable professional group that includes Qualified/ Competent Persons.

 Specific areas of expertise include:

 - Feasibility, prefeasibility, scoping, and preliminary assessment studies